Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Extensions

 On a process level, adding a capacity constraint translates to adding a reflection barrier to the normalized queue length process $\bar{Q}^{(\sl,n_\l)} = (Q^{(\sl,n_\l)} -\sl ) /\sqrt{\sl}$, at $\gamma$, as is illustrated by the sample paths of $\bar{Q}^{\sl,n_\l}$ for three values of $\l$ in Figure \ref{fig:sample_paths_MMsn}.

-Indeed, non-degenerate limiting behavior can be expected when the additional space $\g\sqrt{\sl}$ is of the same order as the natural fluctuations of the arrival process; see~\cite{masseywallace}. \chp{Similar two-fold scalings for queues with a more general class of service times are considered by Whitt~\cite{Whitt2005}.} The idea of the two-fold scaling in \eqref{eq:intro_twofold_scaling_rule} can be extended to networks of queues, rather than the single-station setting discussed here; see \cite{Khudyakov2006,YomTov2010,Tan2012} for examples of such \textit{semi-open} queueing networks.
+Indeed, non-degenerate limiting behavior can be expected when the additional space $\g\sqrt{\sl}$ is of the same order as the natural fluctuations of the arrival process; see~\cite{masseywallace}. \chp{Similar two-fold scalings for queues with a more general class of service times are considered by Whitt~\cite{Whitt2005}.}